 I feel like if Sallie Mae needs you to re-qualify every single year for the IBR program, does anyone ever get approved for mortgages while on IBR?
 I know my income will never increase to the point that I will pay more on the IBR plan than the standard plan since my payments on the standard plan would be $3200 a month – which is more than I will make just 2 years out of school…Any suggestions are definitely appreciated.

 ANSWER: Many borrowers have this problem.
-If we can establish an IBR Payment amount on a Credit Report, we can qualify you on that payment for a Conventional Freddie Mac or Fannie Mae loan.
-Fannie Mae and Freddie Mac are the only alternative for those who are buying a house with student loan debt in IBR Status.
+If we can establish an IBR Payment amount on a Credit Report, we can qualify you on that payment for a Conventional Fannie Mae loan.
+Fannie Mae is now (effective January of 2018) the only alternative for those who are buying a house with student loan debt in IBR Status.
 Fannie Mae CHANGED their Guidelines on May, 1 2017 and we now calculate your DTIs based upon the payment on the credit report.
 AS LONG AS IT IS NOT ZERO… we must have an actual payment on the report.

 The Fannie Mae loan does offer a community “Grant” program.
 It’s available through Housing Finance Agencies all across the country (there’s one in each state), and they will provide a forgivable loan for the down payment.
 There’s no payment required and no interest accrued.
 Once you live in the home the specified time (it varies by program) then you owe nothing back.
-THE DOWN SIDE IN NC is that the MAXIMUM DTI is currently 41.00000000%.
+THE DOWN SIDE IN NC is that the MAXIMUM DTI is currently 43.00000000%.
 That’s tough.
-We understsand that is suppose to change later this fall.
-The typical back end ratio limit for a Fannie Mae loan is 45.0000%.
+We understand that is suppose to change later this fall.
+The typical back end ratio limit for a Fannie Mae loan is 50.0000%.

 Obviously, different story for FHA and USDA Home Loans.
 In extreme cases, we have seen people go OUT of the Student Loan IBR and mortgage loans were approved.
 It’s our understanding (but you will need to verify this – maybe you could leave us a comment below and let us know what you find?) that you can go out of the IBR Student Loan Program for a period of time, negotiate fixed payments that you can afford – and we can use that FIXED payment to qualify you for the mortgage… can you go BACK to the IBR repayment plan in the future if your circumstances change?
 I don’t know the answer to that.
 I only know that for a FHA Loans or a USDA Home Loan, the ever-changing IBR Student Loan Plan forces us to use 1% of the outstanding balance.